Notre Dame Cathedral to miss first Christmas in centuries

 Those indicators include a wooden liturgical platform that has been constructed in the Saint-Germain church to resemble Notre Dame’s own.
 A service will be led at midnight on Dec.
 24 by Chauvet to a crowd of faithful, including many who would normally worship in the cathedral, accompanied by song from some of Notre Dame’s now-itinerant choir.

-The cathedral’s iconic Gothic sculpture “The Virgin of Paris,” from which some say Notre Dame owes its name, is also on display in the new godly annex.
+The cathedral’s iconic Gothic sculpture “The Virgin of Paris,” from which some say Notre Dame owes its name, is also on display in the new annex.

-The 14th-century masterpiece, which measures around two meters (six feet) and depicts Mary and baby Jesus, has come to embody the officials’ message of hope following the fire, after it was spared from destruction by a “miracle.”
+The 14th-century masterpiece, which measures around two meters (six feet) and depicts Mary and baby Jesus, has come to embody the officials’ message of hope following the fire.

 “It’s a miraculous virgin.
 Why?
 Because at the time of the fire, the vault of the cathedral completely crashed.
 There were stones everywhere, but she was spared.
 She could have naturally received the vault on her head and have been completely crushed,” Chauvet said.